tdw535/TwoLayerFlowVisual/ideas/plan.md

 - [ ] Start writing the C++ engine for two layer flow

+- [ ] Figure out linking of boost and/or FFTW3 and possibly even eigen

 - [ ] Engine should use the linearized equations for now for simplicity

 ## Some thoughts